 One of the best ways to track demand and understand the effectiveness of a product is to head to the customer review section and read the feedback.

-Use the SellerApp Chrome Extension and gather all the reviews for a specific product.
+Use the SellerApp Chrome Extension and gather all the reviews on Amazon for a specific product.
 You can filter by verified purchases to gather insights from the actual buyers and filter the reviews by star rating, text/video/image reviews, and even geography.

 More importantly, use the Product Scanner Feature to gather the average ratings and reviews for all the products at the category or subcategory level to understand the overall demand.